Fabrice: KIIS, 1998-99. One half of the Milli Vanilli team, Fabrice hosted a noon request hour at KIIS until the summer of 1999.

 Fuentes, Ricky: KPWR, 1998.
 Unknown.

-Fuller, Randy: Randy is a traffic reporter at KABC.
+Fuller, Randy: Randy is traffic reporter Brent Wood at KABC.

 Fuller, Shelly: KCBS, 1997.
 Unknown.